pabloHoc/mafia-strategy-game/mechanics/DISTRICTS.md

 ## Slots

+## Slots

-Slots represent the structural capacity of a district to host systems.
+Slots represent the **structural capacity of a district to host systems**.

+They do not define *what* must be placed there, only **how much can be active at the same time**.

+Slots are intentionally generic.

 ### Purpose of Slots

-- Limit simultaneous systems operating in a district
+- Limit simultaneous systems operating in a district.
-- Force strategic tradeoffs between different forms of power
+- Force strategic tradeoffs between different forms of power.
-- Prevent over-optimization of all systems in a single district
+- Prevent full optimization of all systems in a single district.
-- Create vulnerability through overextension
+- Create vulnerability through overextension.

 ### What can occupy slots

 Slots may be used by:

 - Assets (persistent systems such as smuggling networks or propaganda cells)
-- Force presence (enforcers, agents, district control pressure)
+- District-level force presence (e.g. enforcement groups, garrisons, agent presence)
-- Other long-term district systems
+- Other long-term district systems (future expansions)

 ### Key Rule

-Slots are not typed.
+Slots are **not typed**.

 A slot does not inherently belong to economy, influence, or combat.

-Instead, systems impose their own behavior once installed.
+Instead, systems impose their own requirements and effects once installed.

 ### Design Intent

-Slots are a pressure mechanism, not a categorization system.
+Slots are a **pressure mechanism**, not a categorization system.

 ---